Majoring in East Asian Studies

 The Department offers a major for both Columbia College and General Studies students, as well as a minor for SEAS students.
 All majors, regardless of language of specialization, receive grounding in courses that are East Asia-wide, and that require a serious encounter with the historical past of the region, not just of a single country.
-That is why all majors must take three foundational courses, dealing with great texts of East Asian traditions, as well as at least two civilization courses (chosen from among China, Japan, Korea, Tibet, and Vietnam.
+That is why all majors must take three introductory courses, dealing with great texts of East Asian traditions, as well as at least two civilization courses chosen from among China, Japan, Korea, Tibet, and Vietnam.
 (Note: these introductory courses are preferably taken before embarking on electives in more specific subject areas.)

 SEAS and Barnard students interested in East Asian courses should receive advising from their respective school advisors.

 Students must meet the following prerequisite prior to declaring the EALAC major:

 - Two years of Chinese, Japanese, Korean, or Tibetan, or the proficiency equivalent (to be demonstrated by placement examination).

 - Third-year Chinese, Japanese, Korean, Tibetan, or Vietnamese (completion of the UN3005-UN3006 level in Chinese, Japanese, or Korean; TIBT UN3611-UN3612 level in Tibetan; VIET UN3101-UN3102 in Vietnamese), or the proficiency equivalent (to be demonstrated by placement examination).
 Students of Chinese may also complete UN3003-UN3004 to meet the third year requirement.

 - Students who test out of three years or more of a language must take an additional year of that language or a one-year sequence* of another East Asian language at Columbia in order to satisfy the language requirement.

 - AHUM UN1400 “Colloquium on Major Texts” (4 points)

-- Any two of the following four 4-point East Asian Civilization courses: ASCE UN1359 China Civ, ASCE UN1361 Japan Civ, ASCE UN1363 Korea Civ, ASCE UN1365 Tibet Civ.
+- Any two of the following four 4-point East Asian Civilization courses: ASCE UN1359 China Civ, ASCE UN1361 Japan Civ, ASCE UN1363 Korea Civ, ASCE UN1365 Tibet Civ, ASCE UN1367 Vietnam Civ

 - First-year students and sophomores, prior to declaring an East Asian studies major, are strongly urged to take one or more of the introductory courses.